ubports/gallery-app/README.md

 # Gallery app

-Now gallery app is manteined by UBports, current developers are: Emanuele Sorce.
+Now gallery app is mantained by UBports community, current developers are: Emanuele Sorce.

+## Building

-To compile is suggested to use the clickable tool created by brian douglass.
+To compile it is suggested to use the Clickable tool created by Brian Douglass.
-You have to install some armhf header library package on the lxc container to succeffully build it.
+You have to install some armhf header library package on the lxc container to successfully build it.

+## Contacts

-Contact me: Emanuele Sorce <emanuele.sorce@hotmail.com>
+Emanuele Sorce <emanuele.sorce@hotmail.com>